-Our dentist believes that it is best to keep your natural tooth whenever possible.
+We believe that it is best to keep your natural tooth whenever possible.
 We also believe that all endodontic treatments should be pain-free, and the vast majority of our cases can be treated successfully in one appointment.
-In our dentist’s skilled hands, you don’t have to let any negative experiences with root canal therapy ruin your dental health.
+In our skilled hands, you don’t have to let any negative experiences with root canal therapy ruin your dental health.

-Through their experience and training, our dentist uses techniques that help ensure our endodontic treatments are performed quickly and thoroughly.
+Through our experience and training, we use techniques that help ensure our endodontic treatments are performed quickly and thoroughly.
 They involve:

 - The newest computer-generated technology